 We may not all be able to come together as the people of God (1 Peter 2.9) to worship and pray during these difficult times but that doesn’t mean we can’t be together in other ways.

 The Church of England invite us to join their virtual services at Church online.
 Exeter Cathedral will also be recording Sunday services and a service is being broadcast every Sunday morning at 8.00am on BBC local radio.

-Many other churches are now also streaming their services online, such as St Andrew’s Cullompton.
+Many other churches now also stream their services online, such as St Andrew’s Cullompton.
 This means that not only can you see a service from a church near you but also that you can join virtually with family and friends at their local church, wherever that might be.

 And we invite you to join with us at 10.30am each Sunday morning to say the Lord’s Prayer together.